 Drinks and Cocktails

 Now that the menu is set, it’s important to consider drinks and cocktails when entertaining during the holidays.
-A full bar can be expensive, so make a decision if hard alcohol will be served or simply wine.
-A bit of bubbly is always welcome at any party – for those on a budget, Prosecco is an inexpensive sparkling wine.
-During the holidays when it’s cold you can served warm spiced apple cider that can be served without alcohol or spiked with a bit of bourbon or rum.
-Finally, Mulled Wine is also a delicious alternative and is budget-friendly, as well.
-(Take a look below at my Top Five Entertaining Tips for help with calculating how much you’ll need to purchase.)
+A full bar can be expensive, so decide if hard alcohol will be served or simply wine.
+A bit of bubbly is always welcome at any party and it’s important to have zero proof choices, as well.

 Top 5 Entertaining Tips

-- The most important thing is to try to anticipate the party budget from the beginning because if the host is stressed about spending too much money, then no one will have a good time.
+- Plan the party budget from the beginning because if the host is stressed about spending too much money, then no one will have a good time.

 - Alcohol is the most expensive party element.
 Instead of offering a full bar, consider limiting the choices.
 Anticipate 1 drink per hour for most imbibing adults.
 Each cocktail contains 2 ounces of alcohol so you can do the math.
 And, if you’re serving wine, one 750 ml bottle pours six or seven glasses, depending on the pour.
 You don’t want to run out and you also don’t want to overbuy.